haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/ConfigurableProductStaging.md

 ## Implementation details

-The Magento_ConfigurableProductStaging module adds the "Configurations" tab and the configuration wizard to the Schedule Update form of a product.
+The Magento_ConfigurableProductStaging模块 adds the "Configurations" tab and the configuration wizard to the Schedule Update form of a product.

 ### Installation details

-The Magento_ConfigurableProductStaging module makes irreversible changes in a database during installation.
+The Magento_ConfigurableProductStaging模块 makes irreversible changes in a database during installation.
 You cannot uninstall this module.

 ## Dependencies

-You can find the list of modules that have dependencies on the Magento_ConfigurableProductStaging module in the `require` section of the `composer.json` file.
+You can find the list of modules that have dependencies on the Magento_ConfigurableProductStaging模块 in the `require` section of the `composer.json` file.
 The file is located in the root directory of the module.

 ## Extension points

-{% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}Extension{% endglossarytooltip %} points enable extension developers to interact with the Magento_ConfigurableProductStaging module.
+{% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}Extension{% endglossarytooltip %} points enable extension developers to interact with the Magento_ConfigurableProductStaging模块.
 For more information about the Magento extension mechanism, see [Magento plug-ins](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/plugins.html).

-[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_ConfigurableProductStaging module.
+[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_ConfigurableProductStaging模块.

 ### UI components